bodyakin/spring-prometheus-poc/README.md

 curl localhost:8080/books/5eaf01af72254072a79d82b8
 ```

 Usually we are interested in rate and increase of count metrics.
-See `Method invocation` dashboard
+See `Method invocations` dashboard
 ![Image of method-invocations-dashboard](https://raw.githubusercontent.com/bodyakin/spring-prometheus-poc/master/images/method-invocations-dashboard.png)